Despite the risks, the EU is pushing to build new mega gas infrastructure – mainly pipelines and LNG terminals.

 A gas pipeline intended to bring gas from Azerbaijan and Turkmenistan to Italy; it is the most ambitious energy infrastructure to be undertaken by the European Union to date.
 This means EU support for the corrupt and repressive regime of the Aliyev family, which rules Azerbaijan.
 All sections are considered to be PCIs.
 The pipeline project would span 3.500 km across countries as Turkey, Greece and Albania and carry an amount of climate destructing gas to Europe which is unproportionally small (10bcm) compared to the mega project’s cost of 45 billion US$.
 Furthermore, the impact this will have on the countries it passes through has not been taken into consideration.
 For example, at the farthest end of Italy, the organisation No TAP is against the project because of the damage it will cause to local ecosystems and also in Greece and Albania there are concerns about farmland and tourism.

 This pipeline would connect the gas network of the Iberian Peninsula with France via Catalonia.
 The first section has already been built but, although it is a PCI, the project has come to a standstill.
 Numerous social and ecological organisations have complained about bad planning and the environmental impact caused by construction.
-The Spanish people would not pro t from the project and this unneeded project risks leading to stranded assets and taxpayers paying the bills for over-investment.
-This is a key pipeline to facilitate the ow of Algerian gas to reach Europe.
+The Spanish people would not profit from the project and this unneeded project risks leading to stranded assets and taxpayers paying the bills for over-investment.
+This is a key pipeline to facilitate the flow of Algerian gas to reach Europe.

 A 200–290 km pipeline connecting Poland and Denmark through the Baltic Sea.
 The pipeline has already received public financial support of 400.000 Euros for feasibility studies.